 Resources become more difficult to acquire and increasing amounts of waste become more challenging to dispose of.
 Our Waste Policy and procedures set out the core requirements for minimising and managing waste on our sites.
-In 2020, we diverted 98.5% of the waste created on our sites away from landfill.
+In 2021, we diverted 99.5% of the waste created on our sites and 99.4% of the waste created by our factories away from landfill.

 Innovation and ingenuity are key to tackling the challenge of waste in construction.
 These mindsets are critical to breaking old habits.
 We are taking on this challenge head on.